Risingshadow

 Lush with atmosphere and rich in emotional complexity, this fantasy series conjures a world where power is never simple, and survival means facing the darkness—both around and within.
 For readers drawn to immersive storytelling, morally gray characters, and hauntingly beautiful prose, this is a journey worth surrendering to.

-The Middlemist Trilogy consists of two books and series is set to expand with the upcoming release of one more book.
+The Middlemist Trilogy consists of three books — considered a complete series.
 The current recommended reading order for the series is provided below.

 A Crown of Ivy and Glass (The Middlemist Trilogy #1)